Accelerator For Engineering Transfer Students

 Welcome Week (week 0) Drop in Advising at the Engineering Transfer Center

-Our staff will be available on Thursday & Friday of week 0 to answer any questions.
-Come on by!
+The ETC Staff will be available for drop-ins on Thursday and Friday of 0 week to ask questions.

 Week 3 | Transfer Pride Week